Iceland–Mexico relations: Bilateral agreements

-Both nations have signed some bilateral agreements such as an Agreement on Agriculture; Agreement for the Promotion and Reciprocal Protection of Investments; Agreement to avoid Double Taxation and Prevent Tax Evasion in Income Tax Matters and a Memorandum of Understanding to strengthen and promote bilateral technical cooperation in geothermal development.
+Both nations have signed a few bilateral agreements such as an Agreement on Agriculture (2000); Agreement for the Promotion and Reciprocal Protection of Investments (2005); Agreement to Avoid Double Taxation and Prevent Tax Evasion in the Matter of Income Taxes (2008); Memorandum of Understanding to strengthen and promote bilateral technical cooperation in geothermal development (2015); and an Agreement on Air Services (2021).

 Trade

 In 2001, Mexico signed a free trade agreement with the European Free Trade Association, which includes Iceland, Liechtenstein, Norway and Switzerland.
-In 2018, two-way trade between Iceland and Mexico amounted to US$23 million.
-Iceland's main exports to Mexico include: machines and equipment; control units or adapters; other fish preparations and preserves; and modular circuits.
-Mexico's main exports to Iceland include: frost or mist eliminators of the types used in motor vehicles; television sets for closed-circuit television systems; malt beer and animal fats and fish oils, except cod and shark.
-Between 1999 and 2017 Icelandic companies invested US$6 million in Mexico.
+In 2023, two-way trade between Iceland and Mexico amounted to US$16.9 million.
+Iceland's main exports to Mexico include: splints or other items and fracture appliances; telephones and mobile phones; parts and accessories for machines; fish fats and oil; frozen, preserved fish and caviar; hand adjustment keys; chemical based products; and petroleum oil.
+Mexico's main exports to Iceland include: motor vehicles for the transport of goods, axles and cranks, data processing machines, machinery parts, telephones and mobile phones, tools, plastic, margarine, coffee, and alcohol.